matblair/SWEN30006/README.md

 The difference lies in how we branch and merge.
 As a default security protocol we should never be working on the master copy (i.e. the trunk) we should all create our own branch on our own computer so that we don't necessarily corrupt the master.
 Only known good working code should be published to the trunk and if you publish something that breaks anything to the trunk I will chase you down.

-Ensure that you are in '$path_to_desired_location' before continuing.
+Ensure that you are in 'path/to/localdirectory' before continuing.
 This should be the directory you are working with for the project in eclipse.

 This is how we do it: first checkout master (which should do nothing but will ensure you are in the correct directory)